kstar1996/ImageProcessing_Python/README.md

 # ImageProcessing_Python

-Various image processing performed using NumPy functions.
+This repository includes various image processing modules performed using NumPy functions.
 Uses Pillow to read and save image files.

 ### how to install prerequisites
 ```